ResearchObject/ro2019/index.md

 * **2019-09-02** RO2019 submissions due: poster/demo abstracts
 * **2019-09-09** RO2019 Programme finalized
 * **2019-09-24** RO2019 at IEEE eScience 2019

+All accepted submitters will be requested to present at the workshop and register for [IEEE eScience 2019](https://escience2019.sdsc.edu/), where [fees](https://escience2019.sdsc.edu/registration) apply.

 ## Short bio of the organizers